Open Secrets

 22. “Insidious (or unconscious) fear is destructive.”

-26. “Do nothing; this can only be done by those that have truly understood mind and state; understanding and knowing state is absolutely essential.”
+26. “Do nothing; this can only be done by those that have truly understood mind or state; understanding and knowing state is absolutely essential if mind is not properly understood.”

-27. “Events are governed by principles so a person cannot always get what they want.”
+27. “Events are governed by principles so a person cannot always get what he wants.”

 28. “All actions of an individual arise from state.”